SNAP Benefits in Maine: How to Apply and Qualify

 How to Use Your SNAP Benefits in Maine

-After your SNAP application is approved, it's time to learn how to use your benefits for eligible items at participating stores.
+After your SNAP application is approved, it's time to learn how to use your benefits, what you can buy, and where.

 What is an EBT Card and How to Use it?